iterative/mlem.ai/content/docs/user-guide/remote-projects.md

 <admon>

-## Loading objects
+## Loading objects (API)

-One can use URL addresses to load objects (models, data, etc.) from remote repositories directly:
+You can load objects from remote locations inside Python code with `mlem.api.load()` by using an object name and its URL.

 ```py
 from mlem.api import load